codecventer/blog-bytes-script/README.md

 - Post the article URL to your own sub-reddit and related sub-reddits
 - Send an email notification of the new article to the admin user

-This script is designed to run as a scheduled AWS Lambda function in order to run the script on a daily basis.
+This script can be executed as a scheduled AWS Lambda function in order to run the script on a daily basis.
 ## Tech Stack

 **Client:** ChatGPT, Unsplash, Sanity.io, Twitter, Reddit, AWS SES